Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Discussion

-\mypara{Usability} Too many assertions may clutter the notebook\Comment{, as reflected in our user study response}.
+\Comment{ \mypara{Usability} Too many assertions may clutter the notebook\Comment{, as reflected in our user study response}.
 To mitigate this problem, the current NBTest JupyterLab plugin allows users to toggle the visibility of assertions using a side-by-side layout (Figure~\ref{fig:overview_a})\Comment{, following the design of prior work~\cite{readability_2}}.
 This functionality allows users to hide or show assertions as needed, improving notebook readability and reducing visual clutter.
 In our user study, this hide/show feature received an average score of $4.7$, highlighting its effectiveness.
-Moving forward, we plan to further refine the NBTest user interface based on ongoing feedback from the community.
+Moving forward, we plan to further refine the NBTest user interface based on ongoing feedback from the community. }

-\mypara{Future work} \textit{(1) Generalizing to unseen ML libraries:} Currently, \tool supports the three most popular ML libraries and can be easily extended to similar APIs as mentioned in Section~\ref{sec:propertyfinder}.
-However, \tool cannot directly support APIs whose semantics that differ substantially.
-To bridge this gap, we plan to formulate assertion generation as conditional synthesis from API-usage context and train a model that maps context to assertion templates. \textit{(2) Evolution of the generated assertions:} NBTest does not yet support evolution-aware assertion updates.
+\Comment{ \mypara{Future work} \Comment{\textit{(1) Generalizing to unseen ML libraries:} Currently, \tool supports the four most popular ML/Data libraries and can be easily extended to similar APIs as mentioned in Section~\ref{sec:propertyfinder}.
+However, \tool cannot directly support APIs whose semantics differ substantially.
+To bridge this gap, we plan to formulate assertion generation as conditional synthesis from API-usage context and train a model that maps context to assertion templates.} \textit{(1) Evolution of the generated assertions:} \tool does not yet support evolution-aware assertion updates.
 Currently, users need to re-run NBTest after notebook changes to re-generate assertions.
-We plan to add evolution-awareness by detecting modified code cells, identifying affected cells, and re-running only those cells to update assertions accordingly.
+We plan to add evolution-awareness by 1) detecting cells affected by code changes and only re-running those cells to update assertions, and 2) caching and restoring cell states from previous runs to reduce re-running cost. \textit{(2) Reducing assertion generation cost:} \tool current requires $\sim$96 minutes per notebook to generate assertions.
+To reduce this cost, we plan to learn library- and training algorithm-specific variance models from experimental data to predict the expected variance of outputs for given inputs and training configurations.
+This method will allow us to generate assertions with expected bounds without needing to run the notebook multiple times. }